 Tom Penn then confuses Tristan Thompson and Tyshawn Taylor.
 Not his best night either.

 Pick 23: Right after Penn champions the logic of looking for specialists in the late first round, the ultimate specialist is selected as John Jenkins goes to Atlanta.
 Jenkins is the best shooter in this draft; indeed, he could be the best shooter in most drafts.
-But he is also the very definition of a one dimensional player, as the rest of his game is somewhat average.
+But he is also the very definition of a one-dimensional player, as the rest of his game is somewhat average.
 So much so, in fact, that scant little time is dedicated to his analysis.
 It doesn’t take long to cover one dimension.

 Pick 24: Dallas, now picking here post-Zeller trade, takes Jared Cunningham from Oregon State, giving an old team a fresh set of athletic young legs.
 If they do turn over their backcourt, lose Vince and the Jasons, and bring in Deron Williams, then he, Cunningham, Roddy Boobwar and Dominique Jones will make an exciting, dynamic and good backcourt.
-But if Cunningham alone is asked to push the tempo, it might be a little difference.
+But if Cunningham alone is asked to push the tempo, it might make little difference.
 Who else will run with him?
 Shawn Marion and….Brian Cardinal?

 Apropos of nothing, ESPN really should bring back the “must improve” captions.